| Sarah Deere-Jones |

 waiting to leave at Plymouth Dock in 1870.

-Cuckoo’s
+Cuckoo’s nest/New

-nest/New rigged ship/Drops of Brandy/The Grenadiers/The grey
+rigged ship/Drops of Brandy/The Grenadiers/The grey mare.

 Some well known traditional tunes, finishing off with Sarah’s